-The Insurance Provision represents the sum set aside for unsettled, known claims as at 31 March 2023 in line with IAS 37.
-Most of the unsettled claims are for public liability.
+The Insurance Provision represents the sum set aside for unsettled, known claims as at 31 March 2020 in line with IAS 37.
+The majority of the unsettled claims are for public liability.

-Note 35.
+Note 36.
 Pension Schemes Accounted for as Defined Contribution Schemes